Face-scanner Clearview agrees to limits in court settlement

 Illinois’ Biometric Information Privacy Act allows consumers to sue companies that don’t get permission before harvesting data such as faces and fingerprints.
 Another privacy lawsuit over the same Illinois law led Facebook last year to agree to pay $650 million to settle allegations it used photo face-tagging and other biometric data without the permission of its users.

 “It shows we can fight these companies when they’re taking these kinds of actions,” Tortolero said of the Clearview settlement Monday.
-“It also highlights the fact that there a many ways that social media — and the technology companies that collect this kind of information — can be harmful to Americans.”
+“It also highlights the fact that there are many ways that social media — and the technology companies that collect this kind of information — can be harmful to Americans.”

 The settlement document says Clearview continues to deny and dispute the claims brought by the ACLU and other plaintiffs.
 But even before Monday’s settlement, the case has been curtailing some of the company’s controversial business practices.